Luyee1/ANPR-Frontend/README.md

 - Python 3.8+
 - Two webcams (for Entry and Exit gates).
 - A Google Firebase project with Firestore enabled.
-- (Optional) Arduino boards connected to serial ports for physical gate control.
+- Arduino boards connected to serial ports for physical gate control.

 ## Setup Instructions